excaliburpartners/hassio-addons/README.md

 [![Add repository on my Home Assistant][repository-badge]][repository-url]

-If you want to do add the repository manually:
+This is a TEMPORARY fork of this add-on, until it gets pulled back into the original add-on code hosted by @rwagoner.
+To add the repository manually:
 1. In Home Assistant, navigate to Settings > Add-ons and click "Add-on Store"
 2. Click the three dots in the upper right > Repositories
 3. Enter the below URL and click Add